psf/requests/docs/user/quickstart.rst

 The ``gzip`` and ``deflate`` transfer-encodings are automatically decoded for you.

+The ``br``  transfer-encoding is automatically decoded, if either the brotli or brotlicffi package is installed.

 For example, to create an image from binary data returned by a request, you can use the following code::